-We have a term loan with SVB, which requires us to observe certain financial and operational covenants, including maintenance of a specified minimum liquidity ratio, protection and registration of intellectual property rights, and certain customary negative covenants, as well as other customary events of default.
-If any event of default occurs SVB may declare due immediately all borrowings under our term loan and foreclose on the collateral.
+We have term loans with Silicon Valley Bank ("SVB"), which requires us to observe certain financial and operational covenants, including maintenance of a minimum cash balance of \$5.0 million, protection and registration of intellectual property rights, and certain customary negative covenants, as well as other customary events of default.
+If any event of default occurs SVB may declare due immediately all borrowings under our term loans and foreclose on the collateral.
 Furthermore, an event of default would result in an increase in the interest rate on any amounts outstanding.